Get urgent assistance

 If you can, try to find somewhere you feel safe so you can consider your options.
 Go to our list of support agencies who can help you both practically and also to help you make the right decisions

-You can go to one of our University Sexual Violence and Misconduct Liaison Officers within office hours which are 9am to 5pm Monday to Friday.
-They can talk to you about support available.
+You can also submit a report to speak to one of our University Sexual Violence and Misconduct Liaison Officers within office hours which are 9am to 5pm Monday to Friday.
+They can talk to you

-It's entirely up to you to decide what services you use and what choices you make at Archway.
+It's entirely up to you to decide what services you use and what choices you make when you speak with the SARCS.
 You may wish to have sexual health screening tests but not undergo a forensic examination, or you may choose to have a forensic examination so that evidence of the assault can be collected, but not want to report the incident to the Police.
 The choice will remain yours throughout the process, and your visit will be entirely confidential.